 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-The program code for Industrial Engineering Minor is ISEE-MN.
+The plan code for Industrial Engineering Minor is ISEE-MN.

 This is an introductory course in linear algebra and ordinary differential equations in which a scientific computing package is used to clarify mathematical concepts, visualize problems, and work with large systems.
 The course covers matrix algebra, the basic notions and techniques of ordinary differential equations with constant coefficients, and the physical situation in which they arise.
 (Prerequisites: MATH-172 or MATH-182 or MATH-182A and students in CHEM-BS or CHEM-BS/MS or ISEE-BS programs.)
 Lecture 4 (Spring).